 Pfizer paediatric (child) vaccine for children aged 5 years to 11-years-old as a primary vaccination course.

-AstraZeneca vaccine for use in people aged 18 years or older as a primary vaccination course or as a booster dose, with a prescription.
+The AstraZeneca vaccine was available for use in people aged 18 years and older as a primary vaccination course or booster dose, with a prescription.
+It is no longer available in New Zealand.
+If you have previously received or are eligible for AstraZeneca, you can still access the Pfizer vaccine, or the Novavax vaccine as a non-mRNA alternative.

-Medsafe has granted provisional approval of Janssen for primary courses and boosters for ages 18 and over.
+Medsafe has granted provisional approval of Jcovden for primary courses and boosters for ages 18 and over.

-Provisional approval does not mean Janssen have been committed for use in New Zealand.
+Provisional approval does not mean Jcovden has been committed for use in New Zealand.
 Medsafe’s provisional approval is the first step, with further consideration required by Cabinet on options for its use.

 Provisional approval was included in the Medicines Act so people in New Zealand can get early access to medicines if it’s to meet an urgent clinical need.